 When I was growing up, my mother used to do a chicken fricassée.
 I have no idea where the recipe came from, but I distinctly remember chicken, mushrooms and cream.
 I also recall the completely off-piste sultanas and boiled rice.

-- 4 chicken legs, jointed into thighs and drumsticks, skin on
+- 4 chicken legs, jointed into thighs and drumsticks, skin on (or use whole legs)

 - 1 tbsp olive oil